Australia national rugby union team: Early years

-In 1907 the New South Wales Rugby League was formed and star player Dally Messenger left rugby union for the rival code.
-The next year the first Australian rugby team to tour the British Isles left Sydney.
-Newspapers in England initially gave the team the name 'Rabbits'.
-The Australian players thought this nickname derogatory and replaced it with 'Wallabies'.
+In 1907 the New South Wales Rugby League was formed and star player Dally Messenger left Rugby Union for Rugby League.

+The next year the first Australian rugby union team to tour the British Isles left Sydney.
+At a pre-tour function it was announced the team would be called "the Rabbits", which British newspapers soon picked up on.
+The Australian players thought this nickname derogatory and after arriving in England replaced it with "the Wallabies".

-In 1909, when the new "Northern Union" code was still in its infancy in Australia, a match between the Kangaroos and the Wallabies was played before a crowd of around 20,000, with the Rugby League side winning 29–26.
+In 1909, when Rugby League was still in its infancy in Australia, a match between the Australian Rugby League side, the Kangaroos, and the Wallabies was played before a crowd of around 20,000, with the Kangaroos winning 29–26.

-The First World War had a very negative effect on rugby union in Australia.
-All rugby union competitions in New South Wales and Queensland ceased after the state bodies decided it was inappropriate to play football when so many young men were fighting overseas.
-The sport of rugby union was all but closed down causing many players to switch to rugby league – which did not cease playing during the war.
+The First World War had a terrible impact on rugby union in Australia.
+All rugby union competitions in New South Wales and Queensland ceased after the state bodies decided it was inappropriate to play the sport when so many young men were fighting overseas.
+The sport of rugby union was almost entirely shut down, causing many players to switch to rugby league – which did not cease playing during the war.

 In Queensland regular competitions did not commence again until 1929, and there was no official Australian team selected through most of the 1920s before the 1929 All Blacks tour.
 The New South Wales Waratahs were re-formed in 1920, however, and played regularly throughout the decade including a series of matches against New Zealand and before their 1927–28 tour of the British Isles, France and Canada.
 Because these Waratahs teams were Australia's only representatives at the time, all international matches they played during this period were accorded retrospective Wallaby status.

 War hero Sir Edward "Weary" Dunlop also played for Australia before World War II.
 He played on the side that was the first to win the Bledisloe Cup.